NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/boarding-pike.md

 weight: 2
 value: "8"
 subvalue: "sp"
+group: "Polearm"
 invest:
 usage: "held in two hands "
 license: "ORC"
 identify:
-description: "Taking the form of a longspear fitted with crossbars or hooks, a boarding pike provides its wielder a sharp implement that's as adept at shoving enemies off a ship's railings as facilitating the boarding of other vessels.
-This is a martial melee weapon."
+description: "Taking the form of a longspear fitted with crossbars or hooks, a boarding pike provides its wielder a sharp implement that's as adept at shoving enemies off a ship's railings as facilitating the boarding of other vessels."
-powerTitle1:
+powerTitle1: "Critical Specialization"
 actionEconomy1:
 type1:
 frequency1:
 trigger1:
-mechanics1:
+mechanics1: "The target is moved 5 feet in a direction of your choice.
+This is forced movement."
 powerTitle2:
 actionEconomy2:
 type2: